When detecting a child suspected of being infected or infected with COVID-19 , parents need to calmly determine the severity of their child's illness.

 This is a group of children where the role of mothers is extremely important in directly caring for and closely monitoring the children.

-- In addition to ways to reduce fever, Associate Professor, Dr. Tran Minh Dien - Director of the National Children's Hospital, noted that parents need to give their children regular water and electrolyte water.
+- In addition to fever-reducing methods, Associate Professor, Dr. Tran Minh Dien - Director of the National Children's Hospital, noted that parents need to give their children regular water and electrolyte drinks.
 Signs of dehydration include little urination, yellow, concentrated urine, and dry lips.

 Electrolyte water needs to be mixed in the correct dosage.
-After giving it to your child, parents should monitor it day and night.
-After rehydration, if the child's urine is more frequent, clearer, and the lips are not dry, then you can rest assured .
+After giving it to your child, parents should monitor him day and night.
+After rehydration, if he urinates more frequently, is clearer, and his lips are not dry, then you can rest assured .

 How to drink: 15 - 20 minutes/time, a few spoons each time.

-- Feed your baby gently, divide feedings and meals into smaller and more frequent ones.
-Do not force your baby to eat a lot at once, so that your baby can absorb them more easily.
+- Feed your baby gently and divide the feedings and meals into smaller and more frequent ones.
+Do not force your baby to eat a lot at once, so that the baby can absorb more easily.

 " Do not drink too much orange juice or fruit juice as it can cause vomiting and bloating " - expert Tran Minh Dien noted that if children cough, herbal cough syrups can be used to reduce symptoms.

-- Children do not need to be taken to the hospital if parents ensure that they closely monitor whether the child plays well, eats and drinks enough, and responds to fever-reducing medication and is alert.
+- Children do not need to be taken to the hospital if parents ensure close monitoring of whether the child plays well, eats and drinks enough, and responds to fever-reducing medication and is alert.
 If the above conditions improve within 24-48 hours, the child can continue to be cared for at home.

 Breastfeed your baby in small portions and closely monitor your baby's symptoms to promptly reduce fever and rehydrate (Photo: Internet)

-2. Note when children 2-6 years old with COVID-19 have seizures due to high fever
+2. Note when children 2-6 years old with COVID-19 have convulsions due to high fever

 - In children from 2 to 6 years old, high fever can cause convulsions when the temperature increases rapidly in a short period of time.

-• Place the baby on a firm, flat surface, with the head slightly tilted back and to one side;
+- Place the baby on a hard, flat surface, with the head slightly tilted back and to one side;

 Use a warm towel to wipe the neck, armpits, and groin and continue to monitor the child's condition.
 Usually, a simple febrile seizure only lasts about 1-2 minutes.

-If the baby's lips and limbs are warm and pink, we can be completely reassured.
+If the baby's lips and limbs are warm and pink afterwards, we can be completely reassured.

 Parents need to stay calm and pay attention to instructions on how to handle high fever convulsions in children (Photo: Internet)